zienit/hamcrest-kotlin/README.md

 ```

 ### Example 3
 A variation of example 2.
-Here at least on of the clauses must be true.
+Here at least one of the clauses must be true.

 ```
 val f = "foobar"